 Demonstrate accomplishment in two of the following content areas: English, world language, mathematics, history and social studies, science, computer science, and arts.

-For a member of the classes of 2009 through 2025 at , with at least one accomplishment must be in the fields of Art/Humanities if the Candidate did not score Advanced or its equivalent on the grade 10 English MCAS, and at least one accomplishment in the fields of Mathematics/Science if the Candidate did not score Advanced or its equivalent on the grade 10 Mathematics or Science and Technology/Engineering MCAS
+For a member of the classes of 2009 through 2025 at , with at least one accomplishment must be in the fields of Art/Humanities if the Candidate did not score Advanced or its equivalent on the grade 10 English MCAS, and at least one accomplishment in the fields of Mathematics/Science if the Candidate did not score Advanced or its equivalent on the grade 10 Mathematics or Science and Technology/Engineering MCAS.

 For a member of the classes of 2026 and beyond through 2029 at least one accomplishment must be in the fields of Art/Humanities if the Candidate did not score Meeting Expectation on the grade 10 English MCAS, and at least one accomplishment in the fields of Mathematics/Science if the Candidate did score Meeting Expectations on the grade 10 Mathematics or Science and Technology/Engineering MCAS: